iamarbabkhan/docker/README.md

 #### Bridge Network:
 it enable containers on the same Docker host to communicate with each other using default virtual eath0
 #### Host Network:
 Docker container shares its own network with the host machine.
-The container have no ip address so that it can directly access from host.
+The container have no ip address so that it can directly access from host ip.